murraysagal/RevealTray/README.md

 # RevealTray
-viewController1 slides to the left leaving 10% of itself exposed revealing viewController2 below in the space provided by viewController 1.
+viewController1 slides to the left leaving 10% of itself exposed revealing viewController2 (the tray) below in the space provided by viewController1.